MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

     **Computational Resources**: Depending on the size of the dataset, this step would require significant computational resources.

 2. **Within- and between-sample abundance correlation for each contig**.
 MetaBAT2_ provides `jgi_summarize_bam_contig_depth` script that allows quantification of within- and between-sample abundances for each scaffold.
-Here we generate an abundance (depth) file for each metagenomic assembly by providing the alignment files generated using this assembly.
+Here, we generate an abundance (depth) file for each metagenomic assembly by providing the alignment files generated using this assembly.
 This depth file will be used by MetaBAT2_ in the next step for scaffold binning.

 **Depth calculation**: